calebdfk/Shutter-Feeds/README.md

 ## Overview

 **Shutter Feeds** is a web application built for photography enthusiasts.
-Users can browse, upload photos, read and submit reviews, and interact with a community of photographers and photography lovers.
+Users can browse, upload photos, read and submit reviews in the comment section, and interact with a community of photographers and photography lovers.
 The project uses React for the frontend and integrates Redux for state management, with asynchronous actions handled by Redux Thunk.

 ## Features

 - **Browse & Upload Photos**: Users can explore and upload their own photography.
-- **Review System**: Read and submit reviews for photography collections.
+- **Comment System**: Read and submit Comments for photography collections.
 - **User Authentication**: Login and manage accounts.
 - **Community Engagement**: Participate in reviews, ratings, and comments.